Post-16

 Destination Data

-During the application process for employment and also further education or training the provider may contact Holbrook School for Autism to confirm your dates of attendance and examination results.
+When you apply for employment, further education, or training, providers may contact Holbrook School for Autism to confirm your attendance dates and exam results.

-Please complete and return the consent forms to school or email them to info@holbrookschoolforautism.co.uk
+Please complete and return the consent form to school, or email it to info@holbrookschoolforautism.co.uk

 Post 16 and 18 Destinations Consent Form